 The public display of Multilingual Poems will present Waltham Forest as a Borough that relishes its varied and rich community.
 It will be an open celebration of diversity in a very visual way – the various language scripts are a visual feast in their own right.
 It is also an opportunity to celebrate the heritage of people who are often culturally ignored, thereby enriching the whole borough’s appreciation of its own unique culture capital.
 The head of PEN International recently said that the story of Babel is the single most damaging myth in our culture: our global linguistic wealth should be more appropriately represented as The Tree of Life.
 From this suggestion the project has adopted a Celtic Tree of Life as its logo.

+All the local schools will be invited on a Poetry walkabout.
+An education pack accompanies the displays.
 A key element in the education pack is its emphasis on creating bilingual responses using peer and parent experts.
 This is central to the main purpose of the displays: community building and a wider social appreciation of our unique cultural heritage .

 From students’ responses, it is expected that schools will create their own multilingual poetry displays.
 There is a plan to provide prizes for the best and celebrate them locally.
 An idea mooted for this by an Assistant Primary Head Teacher is to display students’ best bilingual poems in the autumn on the Town Centre Big Screen, thereby extending a sense of a local poetry festival.

 The Research activities for older students highlight the economic and social benefit of multilingualism and seek ideas for keeping the great wealth of languages that currently exist in our country alive.
 We will make the education pack available to all schools in the Borough.